The Moon: Modern RWS Tarot Card meanings

 Generally

-Fear, anxiety, illusion, and confusion.
+Broadly, the RWS Moon card deals with things for which the causes are unknown.
 A situation where things are not as they seem, a period of intense and vivid dreams, a project clouded by uncertainty, facing a hidden fear.
+All of these things relate to the great mysteries of life that we can doubt the answers to even when we get them!

 Compare this card to The High Priestess which comes at the start of the Major Arcana.